-At Our Lady of the Angels' Catholic Primary School the planning and evaluating of the Religious Education program is undertaken throughout the year during allocated professional development days, designated scope and sequence review and planning sessions, staff meetings, as well as during weekly planning sessions in non-contact time.
+At OLA the planning and evaluating of the Religious Education program is undertaken throughout the year during allocated professional development days, designated scope and sequence review and planning sessions, staff meetings, as well as during weekly planning sessions in planning and preparation time.

 During these planning sessions student learning data from the Business Intelligence tool is used to inform teachers about their learners, which then informs planning, teaching and assessing across each year level.
-The monitoring and evaluation of our Religious Education program extends to the exchange of professional dialogue and discussions with teaching professionals from other BCE cluster schools, facilitated during Consistency of Teacher Judgement.
+The monitoring and evaluation of our Religious Education program extends to the exchange of professional dialogue and discussions with teaching professionals from other BCE cluster schools, facilitated during formalised moderation processes.